RabinPhaiju/React-Learn/interview-questions.md

     - Can integrate with angular and other framework easily.
     - High redability (JSX)

+# What is the use of react-dom package

+    - It provides dom specific methods that can be used at top level.
+    - eg: render(), unmountComponentAtNode(), findDOMNode(), createPortal()
+    - render():
+        - Used to render a React element in dom.
+        - if the react element was already rendered, it will be updated ad only mutate dom as necessary to reflect the changes.

 # Component-based

     - components are foundation of react
     - re-usable component and independent.
+    - Component is a function that returns a react element.
+    - Functional component
+    - Class component

+# Fragment

+    - group list of children without adding extra node to the DOM.
+    - Fragment are bit faster that div.

 # Render